TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ErrorAndExceptionHandling/Configuration/Index.rst

 The table below shows which values can be set by the user and which are set by TYPO3.

-Values in plain text can be changed in LocalConfiguration.php.
+Values in plain text can be changed in :file:`config/system/settings.php`.

 **Values in bold are set by TYPO3.**